-(a) Reason to know that the child is an Indian child but the court does not have sufficient evidence to find that the child is an Indian child, the court shall order that the child be treated as an Indian child until the court finds that the child is not an Indian child.
+(a) Reason to know that the child is an Indian child but the court does not have sufficient evidence to find that the child is an Indian child, the court shall order that the [child be treated as an Indian child] inquiry as to whether the child is an Indian child continue until the court finds that the child is not an Indian child.

-- (b) Not reason to know that the child is an Indian child, the court shall order each party to immediately inform the court if the party receives information providing reason to know that the child is an Indian child. - 6.
-If the court finds under subsection 4 that there is reason to know that the child is an Indian child but the court does not have sufficient evidence to make a finding that the child is or is not an Indian child, the court shall require the Division or other party to submit a report, declaration or testimony on the record that the Division or other party used due diligence to identify and work with all of the tribes of which the child may be a member or in which the child may be eligible for membership to verify whether the child is a member or is eligible for membership. - 7.
-A person making an inquiry under subsection 1 or 2 shall request that any tribe receiving information under this section keep documents and information regarding the inquiry confidential if a consenting parent in an adoption proceeding requests anonymity.
-A request from a consenting parent for anonymity does not relieve the court or any party in an adoption proceeding from the duty to verify whether the child is an Indian child. - Sec.
-31. 1.
-In an emergency proceeding, if there is reason to know that a child is an Indian child and the nature of the emergency allows, the Division shall notify by telephone, electronic mail, facsimile or other means of immediate communication any tribe of which the child is or may be a member.
+(b) Not reason to know that the child is an Indian child, the court shall order each party to immediately inform the court if the party receives information providing reason to know that the child is an Indian child.

+[6.]
+5. If the court finds under subsection [4] 3 that there is reason to know that the child is an Indian child but the court does not have sufficient evidence to make a finding that the child is or is not an Indian child, the court shall require the [Division] appropriate agency or other party to submit a report, declaration or testimony on the record that the [Division] agency or other party used due diligence to identify and work with all of the tribes of which the child may be a member or in which the child may be eligible for membership to verify whether the child is a member or is eligible for membership.

+f7.
+6. A person making an inquiry under subsection 1 or 2 this section shall request that any tribe receiving information under this section keep documents and information regarding the inquiry confidential if the proceeding arises under chapter 432B of NRS or a consenting parent in an adoption proceeding requests anonymity.
+A request from a consenting parent for anonymity does not relieve the court or any party in an adoption proceeding from the duty to verify whether the child is an Indian child.

+Sec.
+31. I. In an emergency proceeding, the person taking a child into protective custody must make a good faith effort to determine whether there is reason to know that the child is an Indian child and, if there is reason to know that [a] the child is an Indian child and the nature of the emergency allows, the [Division] appropriate agency shall notify by telephone, electronic mail, facsimile or other means of immediate communication any tribe of which the child is or may be a member.
 Notification under this subsection must include the basis for the child's removal, the time, date and place of the initial hearing and a statement that the tribe has the right to participate in the proceeding as a party or in an advisory capacity.